Atalasoft/mobile-image-demos/README.md

-# MobileImage Demo
+# MobileImage iOS Demo
-[Atalasoft](http://www.atalasoft.com/) MobileImage Demo repository contains samples to illustrate how to work with MobileImage SDK.
+[Atalasoft](http://www.atalasoft.com/) MobileImage Demo repository contains samples to illustrate how to work with MobileImage SDK for iOS.